kramapet/spagobi-docker/README.md

 docker run -d -P spagobi:5.0
 ```

-In case you haven't bind container's 8080 port to some particular port, see which port docker has chosen for your container.
+In case you haven't bind container's 8080 port to some particular port, see which port docker has chosen for your container (see column PORTS).

 ```
 % docker ps